Legal Representation For Contractor & Builder Disputes

 Contact us For a Consultation

 You should talk to our Pittsburgh construction law attorneys to understand your rights.
 Every case is unique.
-Please do not rely on the above, primarily.
-Instead, talk to a lawyer for advice about how the law applies to your case.
+Please do not rely primarily on the above.
+Instead, talk to a lawyer for advice on how the law applies to your case.
 Plus, we offer reasonable fees in litigation.
 We have extensive experience litigating construction law disputes.
 Click here for more.
-Get help today with your claim on a contractor or your defense!
+Get help today with your claim against a contractor or your defense!

 New Number: 412.342.0992